 With an acidic, tomato-base, finished with rich cashew cream, and balance from the vodka which provides slight background heat and sharpness, it is so delicious.

-Toss through some penne for a classic vegan Penne alla Vodka or use any other sturdy pasta of choice.
+And even though this Vegan Vodka Sauce recipe is totally dairy-free, it's so incredibly creamy and indulgent.
+Toss through some penne for a classic vegan Penne alla Vodka, or use any other sturdy pasta of choice.
 It's even great with gnocchi!

 Vegan Vodka Pasta Ingredients

 Here's what's going on in this Vegan Vodka Sauce Pasta: